 #3.
 Lack of administrative commitment

-Health and wellness programs profoundly depend on administrative support, which is necessary for the maintenance, participation, and motivation in implementing the program in the hospital work environment.
-The commitment from the hospital administration towards creating such opportunities for wellness programs goes a long way in ensuring that the fruits of the program are achieved in the institution, and dictate how it will impact the productivity levels of the staff (McCleary et al, 2017).
+Health and wellness programs profoundly depend on administrative support.
+Support is necessary for the maintenance, participation, and motivation in implementing the program in the hospital.
+But that commitment, towards creating such opportunities, goes a long way in ensuring that the fruits of the program are achieved in the institution.
+In reality, that partnership has a direct impact on the productivity levels of your staff (McCleary et al, 2017).

 Of course, this is the same administration staff that’s concerned with COVID-19 – as they should be.
 So rest assured, Satori has a plan that enables us to take over for a short period of time.
 With The ProMind Experience being a 6-Module online program, delivered in conjunction with our staff support and group coaching, we help offset the stress that’s occurring within the system.
 Our program is also an experiential program that is delivered in such a way to really engage staff beyond what most programs do.
 By applying 8 psychological triggers, we’re giving your admin staff an added bonus so that participation and motivation doesn’t become the sole responsibility of the administrator.
 We’re partners!